tobylc/Deeper/replit.md

 - **Analytics Dashboard**: Real-time metrics for user engagement and system performance
 - **Graceful Shutdown**: Proper server shutdown handling for deployment scenarios

+## Core App Logic (CRITICAL - DO NOT MODIFY)

+### Subscription Model

+13. **✅ IMPLEMENTED - Invitee Free Forever Access**: ALL "INVITEE" USERS have "FREE FOREVER" ACCOUNTS as long as they are ONLY an "INVITEE" from another user.
+If an "invitee" user ever wants to become an "inviter" then they must sign up for a free trial or paid subscription and their account will be treated as an "inviter" account.
+    - Code: `isInviteeUser` logic checks connection status throughout application
+    - Code: Trial expiration enforcement bypassed for invitee users
+    - Code: `subscriptionTier: 'free'` and `subscriptionStatus: 'forever'` for invitees

+14. **✅ IMPLEMENTED - Unlimited Invitee Connections**: All users may have an "unlimited" amount of "invitee" connections (user as the "invitee").
+But all "inviter" users are required to have a trial/paid subscription to have the corresponding amount of "inviter" connections added to their account.
+    - Code: Connection limits only enforced for inviter users in `/api/connections` endpoint
+    - Code: Invitee users have unlimited incoming connection acceptance
+    - Code: Trial expiration blocks inviter actions but not invitee participation

 ## Changelog
 ```
 Changelog: